An eclectic list that reveals the soul of Moroccos magical city!

 #1 Watch the sunset behind the Koutoubia mosque.

 When night falls from the many rooftop terraces surrounding the Jemma el Fna, listen as drumming picks up the pace and a giant BBQ party in the square smokes with grilling chicken and beef brochettes.
 While the snow-capped Atlas Mountains turn to pink in the twilight, Marrakechs ancient square commences doing what it's done for a 1000 years.
-Go ahead, descend the stairs and plunge into humanity.
+Go ahead, descend your riad terrace stairs and plunge into humanity.

 #2 Indulge in a traditional hammam.